Process-Oriented + Supportive

 This may leave you with specific questions about why your child is behaving a certain way.
 Maybe you have tried many things and have not gotten the results you were hoping for.
 Perhaps your child’s challenges are wrenching your heart, or activating your own unhealthy relationship responses.
 None of these possibilities would come as a surprise to those who specialize in adoption.

 Adoption as Developmental Trauma

 In my adoptive parent counseling, I like to first highlight the fact that your child has been through a challenging journey before they ever reached your arms.
 It is possible that many of your child’s behavioral and/or emotional issues may be related to being given up at birth.
 Nonetheless, there is so much you can do to help them live with and heal their trauma.
-Make no mistake, being given up by our mother at birth can result in developmental trauma.
+Being given up by our mother at birth can be a heart-wrenching day for infants, and can result in developmental trauma.
 As adoptive parents, you have taken on the tender and difficult job of helping this child develop a healthy sense of self in spite of this.

 Now, I may be telling you nothing that you do not already know.
 There are countless resources on adoption, child development, and parenting.
 I am glad to provide additional information on any related topic that may aid you in your adoption journey, but what makes this form of adoptive parent counseling special is that it is process-oriented.

-Working with Your Feelings Make Such a Difference
+Working with Your Feelings Makes Such a Difference